matthewpaulmcgowan/hamilton_fan_forum/README.md

 ##Installation

 Clone this repo to your desktop and run `bundle install` to install all dependencies.
 The twitter validation via Omniauth will not function unless you create a twitter application and insert the application secret and key in the config/initializers/omniatuh.rb file.
-Visit [omniauth github](https://github.com/arunagw/omniauth-twitter) for more information
+Visit [omniauth github](https://github.com/arunagw/omniauth-twitter) for more information.
+Run `rake db:migrate` to initialize your database.

 ##Contributor's Guide